Ultimate Guide to Highlighting Duplicate Values in Excel

 Duplicate values identified and highlighted within a single column

-You may also highlight duplicate values within each column separately.
-For example, to identify and highlight duplicate values appearing within each individual model of cars, you may repeat the above process for every single column, and excel would highlight duplicate values from each column as follows.
+You may repeat the above process for every single column, and excel would highlight duplicate values from each column as follows.

 Duplicate values identified and highlighted within every single column

-What is the COUNTIF Formula?
+What Is The COUNTIF Formula?

 Syntax: